Hedonisia EcoFeminist CommunityHedonisia EcoFeminist Community

-At the Hedonisia Hawaii EcoFeminist Community we have fun in paradise but we are not blind to the world's problems!
-We are engaged in creating educational resources, products and services for social entrepreneur 'solutions' as part of our mission. - ...
+At the Hedonisia Hawaii EcoFeminist Community we have fun in paradise but we are not blind to the world's problems.
+We manage and work on our portfolio of Activist, EcoFeminist and EcoSex projects.
+You can see our range of projects located at: hedoni...
 Read more

 We are idealist but also pragmatic.
 Through our philosophy of activist and feminist enterprise, we seek business solutions to various problems in the world.

 Though our community is small, the projects we work on have a global reach.
-One of our feminist enterprise web projects provides women around the world with much needed information on reproductive choice.
+One of our feminist web projects provides women around the world with information on reproductive choice.

 It has been accessed by over one million women over the past decade and, as reported by women themselves, saved many lives by giving them access to reproductive choice.

-On May 27, 2018 the Hedonisia Community was destroyed by lava flow from the Kilauea Volcanic eruption.
-We are now temporarily relocated to Portland OR where we are working on our web projects.
+In 2018 the Hedonisia Hawaii Community was destroyed by lava flow from the Kilauea Volcanic eruption.
+We temporarily relocated to Portland OR where we continue work on our web projects.